vinivaliati/Project-IBM-attrition/README.md

 ```
 ├── .gitignore <- Files and directories to be ignored by Git
-├── environment.yml <- The requirements file to reproduce the analysis environment (I use this environment as the default in all my portfolio projects).
+├── environment.txt <- The requirements file to reproduce the analysis environment (I use this environment as the default in all my portfolio projects).
 ├── README.md <- Main README for developers using this project.
 |
 ├── data <- Data files for the project.